-(b) The container contained during the previous 24 hours a volume of liquid hydrogen at least equal to half of the water volume of the inner container;
+(b) The container LHSS contained during the previous 24 hours a volume of liquid hydrogen at least equal to half of the water volume of the inner container;

-(c) The container is filled with liquid hydrogen so that the quantity of liquid hydrogen measured by the mass measurement system is half of the maximum allowed quantity that may be contained in the inner container;
+(c) The container LHSS is filled with liquid hydrogen so that the quantity of liquid hydrogen measured by the mass measurement system is half of the maximum allowed quantity that may be contained in the inner container;

 (d) A fire burns 0.1 m underneath the vacuum jacket.
 The length and the width of the fire exceed the plan dimensions of the vacuum jacket by 0.1 m.
 The temperature of the fire is at least 590 ºC.
 The fire shall continue to burn for the duration of the test;